helium/HIP/0000-Hex-Coverage-Limit.md

 - Voting Requirements: veMOBILE

 ## Summary:
-This Helium Improvement Proposal (HIP) suggests adding a hex multiplier score to the MOBILE Proof-of-Coverage (PoC) Modeled Coverage points based on whether other coverage from Helium 5G deployments exist within that res12 hex.
+This Helium Improvement Proposal (HIP) suggests adding a hex multiplier score to the MOBILE Proof-of-Coverage (PoC) Modeled Coverage Points based on whether other coverage from Helium 5G deployments exist within that res12 hex.
 This HIP only applies to outdoor radios, and no changes to the reward structure of indoor radios is being made with this HIP.

 ## Motivation:
 HIP 74 was passed to incorporate obstruction data and radio signal power into the PoC reward model; however, it weighed all coverage within each res12 hex equally, even if multiple radios were already providing coverage within that res12 hex.
 This means deployers could point 5 outdoor radios in the same direction, and still be awarded full Modeled Coverage points for each res12 hex.